The inclusion of a Welcome to Country or an Acknowledgement of Country

 General: I begin by acknowledging God the Father, creator of all, who in His sovereignty entrusted the care and protection of the land on which we meet today to the Traditional Custodians of this nation.
 I recognise the continuing connection that Aboriginal and Torres Strait Islander peoples have to the land, sea, sky and waterways.
 I pay my respects to Elders past and present.

-Specific (where the name of the Traditional Custodians is known): I begin by acknowledging God the Father, creator of all, who in His sovereignty entrusted the can and protection of the land on which we meet today to the [Name Traditional Custodians] of the [nation].
+Specific (where the name of the Traditional Custodians is known): I begin by acknowledging God the Father, creator of all, who in His sovereignty entrusted the care and protection of the land on which we meet today to the [Name Traditional Custodians] of the [nation].
 I recognise the continuing importance of connection that Aboriginal and Torres Strait Islander peoples have to the land, sea, sky and waterways.
 I pay my respects to Elders past and present.

 Note: If possible, and where you are unsure of phrasing or specific details, it is recommended that contact be made with the local Traditional Custodians for information.
 Contacting the local council may provide a starting point where this is unknown and invites advice of how they would like to be acknowledged.